-Once a hall for operettas, pantomime, political meetings and vaudeville, the Folies Bergère in Paris introduces an elaborate revue featuring women in sensational costumes.
+Once a hall for operettas, pantomime, political meetings and vaudeville, the Folies Bergère in Paris introduces an elaborate revue featuring women in sensational costumes on November 30, 1886.
 The highly popular “Place aux Jeunes” established the Folies as the premier nightlife spot in Paris.
 In the 1890s, the Folies followed the Parisian taste for striptease and quickly gained a reputation for its spectacular nude shows.
 The theater spared no expense, staging revues that featured as many as 40 sets, 1,000 costumes, and an off-stage crew of some 200 people.

 The Folies Bergère dates back to 1869, when it opened as one of the first major music halls in Paris.
 It produced light opera and pantomimes with unknown singers and proved a resounding failure.
 Greater success came in the 1870s, when the Folies Bergère staged vaudeville.
 Among other performers, the early vaudeville shows featured acrobats, a snake charmer, a boxing kangaroo, trained elephants, the world’s tallest man, and a Greek prince who was covered in tattoos allegedly as punishment for trying to seduce the Shah of Persia’s daughter.
 The public was allowed to drink and socialize in the theater’s indoor garden and promenade area, and the Folies Bergère became synonymous with the carnal temptations of the French capital.
 Famous paintings by Édouard Manet and Henri de Toulouse-Lautrec were set in the Folies.